Places and Spaces: Kitchener's park and open space strategy

 We want to hear from you!

-Over the next 18 months, we are engaging residents to better understand how parks are used, what barriers exist to using parks, and what you value most about parks.
+We are engaging residents to better understand how parks are used, what barriers exist to using parks, and what you value most about parks.
 Guiding documents, created with the data collected from these engagements, will help shape more inclusive and all-welcoming Kitchener parks.

 Subscribe for updates by adding your email to the Stay Informed box on this page, then click 'Subscribe'.